 8. Sapu Mhicha

 Another exquisite Newari food item that is simple to cook at home is Sapu Mhicha.
-It is a unique dish of Newar, which is prepared during special occasions.
+It is a unique dish of Newar, which is prepared on special occasions.

 Though Sapu Mhicha is made up of bone marrow, it is soft, chewy, and juicy.
 It is made up of buffalo leaf tripe stuffed with bone marrow.